determined-ai/determined/docs/reference/python-sdk.rst

    exp = client.create_experiment(config="my_config.yaml", model_dir=".")
    print(f"started experiment {exp.id}")

-The returned object will be an ``ExperimentReference`` object, which has methods for controlling the lifetime of the experiment running on the cluster.
+The returned object will be an ``Experiment`` object, which has methods for controlling the lifetime of the experiment running on the cluster.
 In this example, we will just wait for the experiment to complete.

 .. code:: python